 Linear valve actuators differ in terms of valve stem stroke length, number of turns, and actuator force or seating thrust.

 Stroke length is measured in inches (in).
 The term stroke is used to define the travel required to have the valve fully opened to fully closed.
 Using an actuator with fewer strokes than the valve will "short stroke" the valve and the full CV rating of the valve will not be realized.

 Actuator force is measured in pounds (lbs).
 The actuator must supply enough force to overcome the pressure in the system to close the closing element and keep it closed.

-More information on the specifications for rotary and linear motion valves can be found on GlobalSpec's How to Select Valve Actuators page.
+More information on the specifications for rotary and linear motion valves can be found on IEEE GlobalSpec's Valve Actuators Specification Guide.

 Manual valve actuators are often housed in enclosures that are rated by the National Electrical Manufacturers Association (NEMA), a trade organization which defines safety standards for electrical equipment.

 Type 4 NEMA enclosures are rated for indoor and outdoor use and provide protection from falling dirt, rain, sleet, snow, windblown dust, splashing water and hose-directed water.

 Type 4X NEMA enclosures provide protection against these same environmental variables and can also resist corrosion.

 Type 7 NEMA enclosures are constructed for indoor use in hazardous locations categorized as Class I; Division 1; Groups A, B, C, or D in NFPA70, a directive from the National Fire Protection Association (NFPA).